Skip to main content

 Requires Purchase of Another Ticket Type

-To set this up, navigate to your dependent event ticket(s) and specify which ticket(s) must be selected before that ticket can be purchased.
-Note that adding more than one means that the attendee can select ANY one of those tickets to unlock the dependent ticket, they don't need to select ALL.
+To set this up, navigate to the dependent ticket and specify which ticket(s) must be selected first.
+If more than one is listed, the attendee can select any one of them to unlock the dependent ticket – they do not need to select all.

 Visibility

-AE Tip™: Many associations use the "Admin Only" visibility to hide staff or speaker tickets.
-These are registrations that need to be accounted for but shouldn't be visible on the website.
+πŸ’‘ Tip: Many associations use the Admin Only visibility to hide staff or speaker tickets – registrations that need to be tracked but shouldn't be visible on the website.

 Ability to Purchase/Attend

-• Open: Anyone can purchase the event ticket.
+• Open: Anyone can purchase the ticket.

-• Restrict Attendee Only: Any logged-in individual may choose attendees only from the drop-down list of colleagues who meet the restriction qualifications.
+• Restrict Attendee Only: Any logged-in individual can purchase, but attendees must be selected from a list of eligible colleagues.

 Confirmation Email Information